 Accident

 A genuine accident, even in a situation where injury or property damage occurred, can't form the basis of criminal conduct.
-If you accidentally commit some act that is considered a crime, but did so without criminal intent or negligence, you should not be held criminally liability.
+If you accidentally commit some act that is considered a crime but did so without criminal intent or negligence, you should not be held criminally liable.

 However, it should be noted that some conduct, such as driving under the influence, is criminal even if you didn't intend to commit a crime or cause harm to other people.